kcondon/maventest4/README.md

 The goal was to have only a single DVN-web project but we found an issue with installing private libraries to the local repository so instead rely on the parent project DVN-root to do that.

-To make use of this project, simply clone the repo and build in NetBeans or from the command line.
-The steps to  Mavenize DVN are provided as reference.